Realizing Unitary $k$-designs with a Single Quench

-{\em Random matrix analysis.---} We next analyze the single-quench evolution with Hamiltonians sampled from the GUE using RMT analysis, focusing on the first-order FP as a simple, explicit example.
+{\em Random matrix analysis.---} We next analyze the single-quench evolution with Hamiltonians sampled from the GUE using RMT analysis, focusing on the first-order FP as a simple, explicit example \footnote{For SYK, an analytic evaluation of the single-quench FP is technically challenging and, to our knowledge, no closed-form result is available even in closely related settings.
+We therefore rely on numerics for SYK, while using our GUE analytics as guidance: beyond the Thouless time, SYK exhibits random-matrix spectral correlations, so the GUE frame-potential calculation captures the expected late-time behavior and provides intuition for the approach to an approximate $k$-design.}.
 We will show that the term controlling the FP-Haar deviation vanishes in the thermodynamic limit once the switch time exceeds the Thouless time.
 This term is expressed directly via the SFF, making the “FP-Haar gap” definition of the Thouless time equivalent to the standard definition based on the onset of the SFF linear ramp.

 For reference, the first-order FP for the unitary time evolution generated from GUE is written as